 The great thing about muffins is not only are they inexpensive to make, but you can make a huge batch and then freeze them for a super quick breakfast.
 There are so many different varieties of muffins to make that it is difficult to get tired of them.
-Here are a few of our favorite recipes: Best Ever Bran Muffins, Power Packed Fruit and Veggie Muffin, Whole Wheat Pumpkin Muffin, Blueberry Bran Muffin
+Here are a few of our favorite recipes: Best Ever Bran Muffins, Power Packed Fruit and Veggie Muffin, Whole Wheat Pumpkin Muffin, Blueberry Bran Muffin, and the most versatile of all, our MASTER MUFFIN MIX!

 Buying oats in bulk is so great because it makes making oatmeal literally costs pennies.
 Oatmeal is great just by itself with a little added sweetener, but the toppings you can add are endless.
 Some of our favorites are cinnamon and apples, blueberries, pineapple and coconut, strawberries and almonds, peaches and milk, and frozen berries.
 Here are some recipes we love: Snickerdoodle Oatmeal, Pinkalicious Porridge, Cinnamon Apple Oatmeal.
-What is that you say?
-Your kids won’t eat oatmeal??
+Kids won’t eat oatmeal?
 We have got you covered with our Top Strategies to Get Your Kids to Eat Oatmeal!

 I know what you are thinking.
 That “Isn’t quiche super fancy and doesn’t it take forever to make’?
 Not our kind of quiche!
-We like to make it crustless saving you time, and calories!
+We like to make it crustless to save time and ingredients!
 Our idea of quiche is eggs and vegetables – baked!
 This is one of our favorites: Spinach Quiche Bites

 We love french toast around our house because it is super delicious, AND, it is a great way to use up old bread.
-If you have a loaf that has gone dry – whip up some french toast!
+If you have a loaf that has gone dry, whip up some french toast!
 Your basic french toast ingredients are bread, eggs and milk.
-You can’t get more basic and inexpensive than that!
 We like to top ours with fruit.
 Some of our favorite recipes: Peach Cobbler French Toast Sticks, Baked Orange French Toast, Pumpkin French Toast

 Making your own granola is a great way to save money.
 Like making oatmeal, when you buy oats in bulk it is SO cheap!
 We like to add a splash of milk or yogurt and fruit.
-Here is our favorite recipe for Homemade Granola.
+Here is our favorite recipe for Homemade Granola, sugar free granola, and 5 minute granola.

 Peanut Butter Whole Wheat Toast